-Chemical Peel Post Instructions Newport Beach
+Chemical Peel Post Instructions in Newport Beach and Beverly Hills

 To prepare your skin for resurfacing, Dr. Batniji may start you on a bleaching cream and a retinol or retinoic acid.
 Use these products nightly.
 Stop them 1 week before your procedure.
 It is important you use a high quality sunscreen while using these products.

 - Avoid excessive sun exposure or tanning.